 The cross-sectional results reported so far may be biased due to omitted country-level and firm-level variables.
-To tackle these issues we are able to repeat part of our analysis using a panel generated from the 2002 and 2005 BEEPS.
+To tackle these issues, we repeat part of our analysis using a panel generated from the 2002 and 2005 BEEPS.
 Of the total 9655 firms covered by the BEEPS 2005, 1457 were also surveyed in 2002.
 Due to our exclusion of Uzbekistan and Tajikistan our panel data set shrinks to 1333 firms.
 Unfortunately, the BEEPS 2005 does not contain information on firm's external debt, so that our panel estimates are limited to the dependent variables Access to Finance and Cost of Finance.
-For both variables we conduct fixed effects estimates for our two-wave panel, regressing the change in the reported credit constraint per firm (2005-2002) per firm on changes in firm characteristics (size, transparency) and changes in time-varying country-level indicators (information sharing, per capita GDP, foreign bank assets, enterprise reform) over the same period.
-For obvious reasons, the effects of variables that don't change over time (Privatized company, Stateowned firm, Transition firm, and Post-transition firm) are not identified in these panel estimates.
+For both variables we effect fixed effects estimates for our two-wave panel, regressing the change in the reported credit constraint per firm (2005-2002) on changes in firm characteristics (size, transparency) and changes in time-varying country-level indicators (information sharing, per capita GDP, foreign bank assets, enterprise reform) over the same period.
+Obviously the effects of time invariant variables

+(Privatized company, State-owned firm, Transition firm, and Post-transition firm) are not identified in these panel estimates.

 Table 9 reports our firm-level fixed-effects estimates for Access to Finance.
 As in our previous analysis, the first column of the table reports full sample estimates.
 The significant positive coefficient of information sharing in this column confirms our cross-sectional results: on average an increase in information sharing is associated with improved credit access for firms.
 It is noteworthy also that the coefficient is similar in size to that of our cross-sectional estimates, even though the sample is much smaller and we control for firm-level effects.
 Columns two to five of the table report estimates for sample splits by firm transparency and firm size.
 The results of these sample splits only partly confirm our cross-sectional findings.
 The positive and significant coefficient of information sharing in columns two and three suggests that that both opaque and transparent firms benefit from information sharing.
-However, in contrast to our cross-sectional analysis, we find do not find a stronger impact of information sharing on credit access of opaque firms.
-Results reported in columns four and five do however suggest that small firms benefit more from information sharing than larger firms.
+However, in contrast to our cross-sectional analysis, we do not find a stronger impact of information sharing on credit access of opaque firms.
+Results reported in columns four and five do however suggest that small firms benefit more from information sharing than larger firms